 About the Collection

-Over the years, many people have donated Asian art to the College.
-The largest gift came from Dr. Frank H. Kramer (1886-1963), a graduate of the Class of 1914, and a professor here from 1920 to 1956.
-Kramer was an avid collector and used his extensive collection to teach "Appreciation of Oriental Art" for fifteen years.
+Over the years, many faculty, alumni and friends have donated Asian art to the College.
+The largest gift came from Dr. Frank H. Kramer (1886-1963), a graduate of the Class of 1914 and a member of the Gettysburg faculty from 1920 to 1956.
+Kramer was an avid collector and used his extensive personal collection to teach "Appreciation of Oriental Art" for fifteen years.
 In 1963 he bequeathed his collection to Gettysburg College.

 Other major donors to the Asian Art Collection are: Judith and Arthur Hart Burling, Akiko Bowers (in memory of John Z. Bowers ’33), Rev. Glen H. Bowersox ’42, Esther Cessna, Chao Ming Chen, Harold C. Cooper ’63, Mr. and Mrs. Chester North Frazier, Paul L. Frey ’36, John H. Hampshire, Edith Keely, Georgeanna Knisely ’54, James Shin Matsushita ’23, Dr. and Mrs. Frank W. Parker, William E. ’16 and Lillian Patrick, Price Rogers, Timothy Schmitt ’63, Mrs. George H. Schwartz, Rev. Malcolm ’36 and Janet Moyer Shutters ’39, General C. A. Willoughby ’14, Chan Wing, and Dr. Jeremiah Zimmerman (Class of 1873).